PerezCorrea/PerezCorrea/README.md

 I am a curious, hard-working and fast learning person fascinated by the power of the data to change the world.
 As a Mechanical Design Engineer I have proven my problem-solving, creativity and teamwork skills.
 I am now seeking to use my deep Python and machine learning knowledge in a Data Science role.

-## Skills

- SQL / Python / Numpy / Pandas / matplotlib / Seaborn / scikit-learn / Tensor Flow / Keras
+**Skills:** SQL / Python / Numpy / Pandas / matplotlib / Seaborn / scikit-learn / Tensor Flow / Keras

 ## Projects